PostHog/posthog.com/contents/spotlight/startup-puzzle.md

 > **Putting it into practice:** If you aren’t using tiered pricing plans then it can still be helpful to think of your broader [pricing principles](/handbook/engineering/feature-pricing).
 Ask yourself: how do these principles work for your different user segments?

-## 4. Reinforce your ICP with internal teams
+## 4. Reinforce your persona to internal teams

-As you grow, it’s important not to drift from your ICP or to let teams’ understanding of it become corrupted.
+As you grow, it’s important not to drift from targeting your persona or to let teams’ understanding of it become corrupted.
 You need to constantly remind everyone in your company who you are building for and how your product meets their needs — otherwise you risk diluting your offering.

-“When I joined Puzzle I was very happy to hear people talking about our ICP,” says Scott.
+“When I joined Puzzle I was very happy to hear people talking about our persona,” says Scott.
 “Then I saw there was some confusion and some of what was said was incorrect.
-Some people thought our ICP is a company, while others thought it was a person, and there were some different ideas floating around.”
+Some people thought our persona was a company, while others thought it was a person, and there were some different ideas floating around.”

-At PostHog, we’ve solved this issue with [a public handbook](/handbook) which documents [our ICP](/handbook/who-we-are-building-for) — but Puzzle took a different approach.
+At PostHog, we’ve solved this issue with [a public handbook](/handbook) which documents [who we are building for](/handbook/who-we-are-building-for) — but Puzzle took a different approach.

-“We have these all-hands meetings where everybody has to put their hand up and swear that our ICP is a founder and not an accountant,” says Scott.
+“We have these all-hands meetings where everybody has to put their hand up and swear that our persona is a founder and not an accountant,” says Scott.

 > **Putting it into practice:** There are lots of ways to disseminate information internally, from intranets to incorporating it into employee onboarding.
 Whichever route you take though, the key is consistency.

 ## 5. Once you start, don’t stop

-Once you’ve established your ICP you must constantly maintain it.
+Once you’ve created your buyer persona you must constantly maintain it.
 You need to always be speaking to users, working to understand their concerns, and analyzing the data behind their usage.
 In doing so you can find new segments to target, new needs to address, and new product improvements to make.

-“We started looking at our biggest user drop-offs and found many ICP users were dropping off when they had to connect their bank,” says Scott.
+“We started looking at our biggest user drop-offs and found many users that fit our persona were dropping off when they had to connect their bank,” says Scott.
 “We reached out to these users directly and talked to them.
 We had to try and understand their concerns.”

 Scott’s team learned that customers were becoming frustrated by delays during this connection step.
-As a result they improved the content on the page, added new loading animations, and surfacing data more quickly — an ICP-informed change which had an immediate impact on overall activation.
+As a result they improved the content on the page, added new loading animations, and surfacing data more quickly — a persona-informed change which had an immediate impact on overall activation.

 > **Putting it into practice:** Data gathering and user interviews should be on-going processes for many teams.
 Otherwise how else can you know if [your new interface design](/blog/introducing-notebooks) is a good idea, or if your upcoming changes will be well received?